Human Rights Commission

 - Jennifer Welvaert

-Regular members of the Human Rights Commission are appointed for three-year terms, and the youth representative serves a one-year term.
+Regular members of the Human Rights Commission are appointed for 3-year terms, and the youth representative serves a 1-year term.
 Commission members are eligible for up to three terms for a maximum of nine years.

-Each member is expected to attend at least one meeting per month in the evenings, and devote approximately five hours per month to commission business outside of the meetings.
+Each member is expected to attend at least 1 meeting per month in the evenings and devote approximately 5 hours per month to commission business outside of the meetings.

 -